- Essentials

-The Cluster Check feature provides the ability to Autodiscover and perform checks on load-balanced cluster services, such as Kubernetes services.
-Service-based Cluster Checks can be used to schedule one instance of a desired check with respect to the service and its IP address.
-Endpoints Checks extend this mechanism to monitor each endpoint managed by the Kubernetes service.
+The cluster check feature provides the ability to Autodiscover and perform checks on load-balanced cluster services, such as Kubernetes services.
+Endpoints checks extend this mechanism to monitor each endpoint managed by a Kubernetes service.

-The Cluster Agent discovers Endpoints Check configurations based on Autodiscovery annotations on the Kubernetes services.
+The Cluster Agent discovers endpoint check configurations based on Autodiscovery annotations on the Kubernetes services.
 The Cluster Agent then dispatches these configurations to node-based Agents to individually run.
-Endpoints Checks are dispatched to Agents that run on the same node as the pod(s) that back the endpoint(s) of the monitored Kubernetes service.
-This dispatching logic allows the Agent to add the pod and container tags it has already automatically collected for the respective pod(s).
+Endpoint checks are dispatched to Agents that run on the same node as the Pod(s) that back the endpoint(s) of the monitored Kubernetes service.
+This dispatching logic allows the Agent to add the Pod and container tags it has already collected for each respective Pod.

-This feature is supported on Kubernetes for Agent v6.12.0+ and Cluster Agent v1.3.0+.
-Starting with v1.4.0, the Cluster Agent converts every Endpoints Check of a non-pod-backed endpoint into a regular Cluster Check.
-Enable the Cluster Check feature alongside Endpoints Checks to take advantage of this functionality.
+Versioning: This feature is supported on Kubernetes for Datadog Agent v6.12.0+ and Datadog Cluster Agent v1.3.0+.
+Starting with Cluster Agent v1.4.0, the Cluster Agent converts every endpoint check of a non-Pod-backed endpoint into a regular cluster check.
+Enable the cluster check feature (in addition to the endpoint check feature) to take advantage of this functionality.

 NAME READY STATUS RESTARTS AGE IP NODE